appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

 Anyway, let's try building one of these things.

-As you can see, the special structure syntax (together with `refine` or `Program Definition`) yields code that is _extremely_ easy to maintain:
+The special structure syntax (together with either `refine` or `Program Definition`) yields code that is _extremely_ easy to maintain:

 ```coq
 (* Using refine *)